XushengLuo/TLRRT_star/README.md

                     5: '(l5_1)',
                     }
 self.init = ((0.8, 0.1), )  # in the form of ((x,y), (x,y), ...)
-self.threshold = 0.005      # minimum distance between any pair of robots
 ```
 The output result during the process is
 ```